Join the NEKed Moosletter

 Enjoy these stories from the Kingdom along with area updates and fun ways to stay connected.

-Take one of three trails to the summit of Mount Hor for unbeatable views of Lake Willoughby and Mount Pisgah.
+MODERATE, ADVANCED: Take one of three trails in the 5.4 mile network to the summit of Mount Hor for unbeatable views of Lake Willoughby and Mount Pisgah.
 In the summer, consider taking a dip in Lake Willoughby to cool off.
 In the winter, explore the CCC Road Trail for an intermediate ski.